Skip to content

 What a segmentation mask is

-A segmentation mask is an image-sized map where each pixel says whether it belongs to a target class.
-In Koharu's case, the target class is effectively "text foreground that should later be removed during cleanup".
+A segmentation mask is an image-sized map in which each pixel indicates whether it belongs to a target class.
+In Koharu's case, that class is effectively "text foreground that should later be removed during cleanup".

 This is different from a bounding box: